pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 (TODO: Determine what to do about ".
 DELEG" or ".
 DS" queries, which by definition do not exist.)

-### DELEG RRset Interpretation

-DELEG protocol introduces additional level of indirection and also redefines significance of address literals in delegation.
-This section clarifies how to deal with ambiguities.
+### Populating the SLIST from addresses in  DELEG and DELEGI Records

+As described above, the the DELEG and DELEGI records have four keys that describe actions the resolver takes.
+The purpose of these actions is to populate the SLIST with IP addresses of the nameservers for a zone.
+The actions defined in this document are:

+* server-address4: a set of IPv4 addresses in 4-byte wire format
+* server-address6: a set of IPv6 addresses in 16-byte wire format
+* server-name: a full-qualified domain name in uncompressed wire format
+* include-name: a full-qualified domain name in uncompressed wire format

+A DELEG or DELEGI record SHOULD have only one of the following:

+- one server-address4 key
+- one server-address6 key
+- one server-address4 and one server-address6 key
+- one server-name key
+- one include-name key

-Each individual DELEG RR inside a DELEG RRset can cause addition of zero or more entries to SLIST.
+Each individual DELEG record inside a DELEG RRset, or each individual DELEGI record in a DELEGI RRset, can cause the addition of zero or more entries to SLIST.

-For each individual DELEG RR within DELEG RRset, processing MUST happen in this order:
+A resolver processes each individual DELEG record within a DELEG RRset, or each individual DELEGI record in a DELEGI RRset, using the following steps:

-- If one or more addresses are present inside the DELEG RR, copy all these addresses into SLIST.
-Ignore any name indirection which might be (errorneously) present in the same RR.
-Stop processing this RR.
+1. If one or more server-address4 or server-address6 actions are present inside the record, copy all the address values from either key into SLIST.

-- If DELEG DIRECT mode RR contains a name, resolve it into addresses, similarly as if the name was listed in NS record.
-Copy resolved addresses into SLIST.
-Stop processing this RR.

-- If DELEG INCLUDE mode RR contains a name, resolve it into SVCB record.
-Recursively process this new SVCB RRset as if it were DELEG RRset, using rules from this section.
+Ignore any server-name or include-name keys that are (errorneously) present in the same record.
+Stop processing this record.

+1. If a server-name action is present in the record, resolve it into addresses from the resolver cache or using A and AAAA queries.
+Copy these addresses into SLIST.
+Ignore any include-name keys that are (erronenously) present in the same record.
+Stop processing this record.

+1. If a include-name action is present in the record, resolve it into a DELEGI RRset from the resolver cache or by sending queries for the domain name in the value of the include-name pair.
+Process the result of the DELEGI RRset received using these same steps.
+Do not Process the result of the DELEGI RRset received if doing so would exceed the amount of work that the resolver is configured to do when processing names.

-- If none of the above applies, SLIST is not modified by this particular RR.
+1. If none of the above applies, SLIST is not modified by this particular RR.

-Resolver MAY process individual RRs within RRset in an arbitrary order.

-Resolver MAY implement lazy evaluation of SLIST.
-E.g. resolver can defer processing remaining RRs if it already has sufficiently large pool of addresses to contact.
+A DELEG-aware resolver MAY implement lazy filling of SLIST, such as by deferring processing remaining records if SLIST already has what the resolver considers a sufficiently large pool of addresses to contact.

-The algorithm to make use of SLIST is intentionally left undefined.

 ## Authoritative Servers

 DELEG-aware authoritative servers act differently when handling queries from DELEG-unaware clients (those with DE=0) and queries from DELEG-aware clients (those with DE=1).

 The server MUST copy the value of the DE bit from the query into the response.